flokoe/bash-hackers-wiki/docs/syntax/expansion/proc_subst.md

 In essence, process substitutions expanded to variables within functions remain open until the function in which the process substitution occured returns - even when assigned to locals that were set by a function's caller.
-Dynamic scope doesn\'t protect them from closing.
+Dynamic scope doesn't protect them from closing.

 ## Examples